sarvan0506/ATS/README.md

 # ATS
 Automatic Ticket Assignment system API

-This api works based on a linear model to classify support tickets into respective Groups 0,1,2
+This api works based on a linear model to classify support tickets into respective Groups 0,1,2.
+Features are extracted from ticket description using TF-IDF Vectorization.

 Make sure you have docker engine installed in your environment